RoverPlatform/rover-campaigns-ios/README.md

 # Rover Campaigns iOS SDK

 This is Rover Campaigns, the marketing campaigns automation SDK from Rover.
-Rover Campaigns augments our core Rover Experiences product enable mobile engagement and monetization with better mobile campaigns.
+Rover Campaigns augments our core Rover Experiences product to enable mobile engagement and monetization with better mobile campaigns.

 <hr />

 The Campaigns SDK is a collection of Cocoa Touch Frameworks written in Swift.
 Instead of a single monolithic framework, the Rover SDK takes a modular approach, allowing you to include only the functionality relevant to your application.
-The SDK is 100% open-source and available on [GitHub](https://github.com/RoverPlatform/rover-ios).
+The SDK is 100% open-source and available on [GitHub](https://github.com/RoverPlatform/rover-campaigns-ios).

-Note: if you are looking to include additionally include Experiences functionality, please take a look at the [Rover SDK](https://github.com/RoverPlatform/rover-ios).

 ---